mandelbit/bitcoin-tutorials/CLightningRecoverFunds.md

 ```
 Send funds to the desired destination.

-I went with the latter option for convenience.
+On this occasion, I personally went with coinb.in for convenience.
 If you are unfamiliar with coinb.in there’s a lot of information about usage on their [blog](https://blog.coinb.in/guides).

 Now you can spend your funds to a secure address and make peace knowing that you have safely recovered and secured your sats after all hell went loose and you lost everything but your hsm_secret.